- What are infections and who is at risk?

 - Nasal congestion

-- Burning or pain when passing urine; bloody or cloudy urine
+- Burning or pain when urinating; bloody or cloudy urine

 - Redness, swelling, drainage, or warmth at the site of an injury, surgical wound, or vascular access device (VAD), or anywhere on the skin including the genital and rectal areas